SpongeBob's Atlantis SquarePantis: SpongeBob plot

-SpongeBob and Patrick are trying to take photos of bubbles they blew, but fail to do so.
-SpongeBob blows another bubble they can fit in and they end floating away in it to a cave, where they find a piece of a medallion to the lost city of Atlantis.
-Unaware of what it is, they take it to the Bikini Bottom Museum and run into Squidward, who thinks they stole the missing half of the displayed medallion.
-He soon matches it to the displayed other half of the amulet and tells them it was the key to Atlantis.
+SpongeBob and Patrick are trying to take photos of bubbles they blew but fail to do so.
+SpongeBob blows another bubble they can fit in, and they end up floating away in it to a cave, where they find a piece of a medallion to the lost city of Atlantis.
+Unaware of what it is, they take it to the Bikini Bottom Museum and run into Squidward, who thinks they stole the other displayed half of the medallion.
+He soon realizes they found the missing half and tells them it is the key to Atlantis.
 After hearing the story of Atlantis, the only thing SpongeBob and Patrick want to see is the city's attraction, the "World's Oldest Bubble."
-Squidward proceeds to reconnect the two-halves of the amulet, opening the "path to Atlantis", which is a bus that runs on "song fuel".
-The trio are joined by Mr. Krabs and Sandy, with the characters crash-landing into Atlantis.
-The group is unknowingly followed by Plankton, who plans to use the city's powerful weapons for his own ends.
+Squidward proceeds to reconnect the two halves of the amulet, opening the "path to Atlantis," a bus that runs on "song fuel."
+The trio is joined by Mr. Krabs and Sandy, with the characters crash-landing into Atlantis.
+The group is unknowingly followed by Plankton, who plans to use the city's powerful weapons for his ends.

-Inside Atlantis, they meet the Atlantean Emperor, Lord Royal Highness, who shows them a grand tour of the fortress.
-During the tour, Mr. Krabs, Sandy, and Squidward each get distracted by places in Atlantis; Mr. Krabs by the treasury room, Sandy by the science laboratory, and Squidward by the art gallery.
+They meet the Atlantean Emperor, Lord Royal Highness, inside Atlantis, who shows them a grand tour of the fortress.
+During the tour, Mr. Krabs, Sandy, and Squidward each get distracted by places in Atlantis.
+Mr. Krabs by the treasury room, Sandy by the science laboratory, and Squidward by the art gallery.
 Meanwhile, Plankton enters the armory vault and steals a tank.
 SpongeBob and Patrick get to see the world's oldest living bubble, but Patrick takes a picture of it, horrifying the pair as it pops.

-As Mr. Krabs, Sandy, and Squidward relate their experiences to Lord Royal Highness, SpongeBob and Patrick attempt to conceal the bubble's destruction until Patrick blurts it out.
-Lord Royal Highness reveals that the bubble they popped was just a prop for the tourists, and shows them the real oldest bubble, which Patrick pops.
+As Mr. Krabs, Sandy, and Squidward relate their experiences to Lord Royal Highness, SpongeBob and Patrick attempt to conceal the bubble's destruction until they blurt it out.
+Lord Royal Highness reveals that the bubble they popped was just a prop for the tourists and shows them the real oldest bubble, which Patrick pops.
 Angered, Lord Royal Highness summons the Atlantean Royal Guards to attack the group, but they manage to escape.
 Just as they flee outside, Plankton arrives in the stolen tank and fires at them, only to discover that it shoots ice cream.
-Lord Royal Highness captures Plankton, and decides that "a talking speck" would be a fantastic replacement for the bubble.
+Lord Royal Highness captures Plankton and decides that "a talking speck" would be a fantastic replacement for the bubble.
 SpongeBob and his friends leave for Bikini Bottom on the bus, as Lord Royal Highness takes the medallion and orders one of his guards to throw it away.